 Although commercial Alaska shellfishing is rated as one of the most hazardous occupations in America, it can be quite profitable for those skilled at it.
 To do that though, takes fortitude, experience, perseverance, and a bit of luck.

-Here, we’ll explore the vessel, the crew, the location and conditions needed to snag Alaska king crabs.
+Here, we’ll explore the vessel, the crew, the location, and the conditions needed to snag Alaska king crabs.

 The Fishing Vessel and Crew